sebschlicht/bachelor-thesis/roadmap.md

 | do not execute Graphity action | 147,6 |
 | do nothing | 162,6 |

-This is 10 times lower than what is expected to be the limit of the HTTP performance.
+This is a bit lower than what is expected to be the limit of the HTTP performance.
-Tests were repeated with a single standalone HTTP client do ensure my ZMQ cluster does not cause this low performance.
+Tests were repeated with a single standalone HTTP client do ensure my ZMQ cluster does not harm the performance.

 | Description | req/s |
 | ----------- | ----- |